 Day Trip to Abu Simbel by Plane

-Ramses II left behind one of Egypt's monumental complexes: the temples of Abu Simbel.
+Ramses II left behind one of Egypt's great monumental complexes for posterity: the temples of Abu Simbel.
 Decode their secrets on this excursion.
 Tour Highlights.
-We will pick you up at your hotel for a trip to Cairo Airport, where we will take a flight to Abu...
+We'll pick you up at your hotel to make our way to Cairo Airport, where we'll take...

 - 10 hours